MicrosoftDocs/sql-docs/docs/reporting-services/security/roles-and-permissions-reporting-services.md

 ---
 title: Roles and permissions in Reporting Services
-description: Learn about how you can use the roles and permissions tools in Reporting Services to manage your report servers.
+description: Learn how you can use the roles and permissions tools in Reporting Services to manage your report servers.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 06/13/2024